Maheer-Maps/CASA25_Rasternauts/README.md

 ## Precomputations Folder

-The `precomputations` folder contains scripts used to generate the datasets powering the app, such as district-level risk factors and the landslide susceptibility model.
+The `GEE-scripts` folder contains main script in addition to scripts used to generate the datasets powering the app, such as district-level risk factors and the landslide susceptibility model.
 These scripts process raw geospatial data and upload the results as GEE assets, which the app then uses for analysis and visualization.

 ## Group
 Developed by the **Rasternauts** team as part of the CASA0025 assignment.